 There are many things to consider when buying a new Chromebook and the processor is one of them.
-The processor your Chromebook uses is important because it’s directly linked to your Chromebooks performance.
+The processor your Chromebook uses is important because it’s directly linked to performance.

 A processor in your Chromebook or any other type of computer is called a Central Processing Unit (CPU).
 That’s a bit of a mouthful so it’s widely known as a processor.
 The processor is the most important part of a Chromebook as it’s the processor that controls all the other components in your computer.

-A processors speed is currently measured in gigahertz GHz.
+A processor’s speed is currently measured in gigahertz GHz.
 Generally speaking the higher the GHz the faster the processor.
 However, it’s not as black and white as that as there are lots of different types of processors.
-They all do the same job, but some perform differently to others.
+They all do the same job, but some perform differently from others.

 What processor should I look for when buying a Chromebook